Raptors win battle against Harden, lose war to Rockets | CBC Sports

 Toronto had won seven straight and 11 of its previous 13 prior to the Miami defeat.

-Thursday's game was played on Giants of Africa night, marking the legacy of Nelson Mandela who died on Dec.
+Thursday's game was played on Giants of Africa Night, marking the legacy of Nelson Mandela who died on Dec.
 5, 2013.
-Earlier in the day Raptors president Masai Ujuri took part in a related youth summit.

 Comments